-Tupo Cache \$ Туре Learn more about the different types of conditions. • Name Cacheable URLs Apply if req.url !~ "^/(cacheable images assets)" The expression to decide whether this is run.
-2 Adjust priority (default is 10) This is an advanced option.
-For most configurations, t is best. he default
+Туре Cache \$ Learn more about the different types of conditions.
+Name Cacheable URLs Apply if req.url !~ "^/(cacheable images assets)" The expression to decide whether this is run.
+Adjust priority (default is 10) This is an advanced option.
+For most configurations, is best. the default SAVE AND APPLY TO CANCEL